jazzband/wagtailmenus/docs/source/advanced_topics/hooks.rst

     ):
         """
-        Ensure only pages 'owned' by the currently logged in user are included, but only for 'main' or 'flat' menus
+        Ensure only pages 'owned' by the currently logged in user are included, but only for 'main' or 'flat' menus.
+        NOTE: MUST ALWAYS RETURN A QUERYSET
         """
         if menu_type in ('main_menu', 'flat_menu'):
             if not request.user.is_authenticated():